cfantasia/CMGWPrimeGroup/doc/README.txt

 (c) loadCuts.C

-Comment: this is the place to define the cuts (NB; but not the actual values!).
+Comment: this is the place to define the cuts (NB: but not the actual values!).
 The "cuts" should be called with the actual thresholds.

 (d) GetDistributionGeneric.C